Year 10 students

 Get qualified and get the job.
 More Charles Sturt grads get jobs faster than grads from any other university in Australia.*

-We're Australia’s online university of choice
+We're Australia’s most experienced online university

 ¹Department of Education, Skills and Employment Higher Education Statistics